-2021 - Finding 2021-001: Internal Control 2022 - Finding 2022-001: Internal Control
+2022 - Finding 2022-001: Internal Control 2021 - Finding 2021-001: Internal Control

-Condition: Deficiencies in the internal control component of control activities adversely affected the District's ability to initiate, authorize, record, process, and report financial data in accordance with the regulatory basis of accounting such that there was a reasonable possibility that a material misstatement of the District's financial statements would not be prevented, or detected and corrected on a timely basis.
+Condition: Deficiencies in the internal control component of control activities adversely affected the District's ability to initiate, authorize, record, process and report financial data in accordance with the regulatory basis of accounting such that there was a reasonable possibility that a material misstatement of the District's financial statements would not be prevented, or detected and corrected on a timely basis.
 Financial accounting duties were not adequately segregated among employees.
-Specifically, certain key weaknesses include the following: non-payroll checks were prepared and printed with one of two required authorized signatures by the same employee responsible for the maintenance of accounting records.
-Receipting and depositing of funds were performed by the same employee.
-Payroll checks were prepared by the same employee responsible for changes to payroll amounts.
+Specifically, the same employee was responsible for receipting and depositing monies collected, maintenance of accounting records, and preparation of bank reconciliations, without compensating controls.
+This same employee prepared payroll checks and was responsible for changes to payroll amounts and adding new employees, without compensating controls.